plexus/yaks/README.md

 There are at least a handful of JSON libraries and implementations for Ruby out there, with different trade-offs.
 Yaks does not impose an opinion on which one to use

-### Yaks::HalSerializer
+### HAL

-Serializes to HAL, this is chosen by default.
+This is the default.
 In HAL one decides when building an API which links can only be singular (e.g. self), and which are always represented as an array.
 Yaks defaults to singular as I've found it to be the most common case.
 If you want specific links to be plural, then configure their rel href as such.

 ```ruby
 hal = Yaks.new do